ArpitPatil123/All-searching-and-sorting-algorithms/readme.md

 # Searching and Sorting Algorithms

-This repository contains implementations of various searching and sorting algorithms in different programming languages.
+This repository contains implementations of various searching and sorting algorithms in c programming languages.
 The goal of this repository is to provide a comprehensive collection of algorithms commonly used for searching and sorting tasks.
 Whether you are a beginner looking to learn about these algorithms or an experienced developer looking for ready-to-use implementations, this repository aims to serve as a valuable resource.

 ## Algorithms Included